They say you can never step into the same river twice, and I recognized the truth in this statement on a recent return to Burgundy, France.

 Some things seem eternal: Pommard and Volnay are still sleepy little stone walled villages, Beaune is the vibrant wine capital, and the wines and the congregation of tiny producers who make them continue to be unparalleled.

 But change is afoot.
-On April 27 of this year, the region was hammered by a spring frost, the latest in a string of devastating weather events.
 Year after year, it seems that Burgundy’s notoriously capricious weather grows more volatile, and the littlest producers are hit the hardest by the changing climate.
 One wonders how they will survive.

 Scrappy farmers, prized wines

 Burgundy is a tiny sliver of a wine region, crammed into the east-facing slope of a low-slung ridgeline running south from the city of Dijon.
 Burgundian wines are the world’s most prized and expensive.
 Yet the people who make the best of them are the smallest producers, scrappy farmers rich in precious parcels of vineyard land but poor in cash flow.
 These small vignerons could sell their plots for a fortune — and some of them do — and live out the rest of their lives in luxury.
 But thankfully most choose to work the land and farm grapes, bottling their own small allotments in the tradition of their parents and grandparents.